recore67/TaskTrackerPro3000/README.md

 # TaskTrackerPro3000
-A minimal but extensive task tracker app using C# Winfroms
+A WIP minimal but extensive task tracker app using C# Winfroms

-WIP!!!